 With most Hongkongers staying in the city over the summer and air-conditioners whirring non-stop, we’re set to have a scorcher of a season this year (can we hear some groans?).
-The only way to keep the whole family cool and stop the moaning is by jumping into some of the city’s fabulous pools.
+The only way to keep the whole family cool and stop the moaning is by jumping into some of the city’s fabulous swimming pools.
 We are spoiled for choice with some great kid-friendly pools in Hong Kong (both indoor and outdoor).
 If you want to splash around on a budget, head to one of Hong Kong’s 44 public swimming pools (22 in Hong Kong Island and Kowloon and 22 in the New Territories).
-Or if you’re looking for something a little more extravagant, there are plenty of luxurious hotel pools – that will be a great hit with mamas, papas and kids alike – and clubs that allow you to buy passes for swimming pools and gym facilities.
+Or if you’re looking for something a little more extravagant, there are plenty of luxurious hotel pools that will be a great hit with mamas, papas and kids alike (perfect for staycations!).
+There are also clubs and residential complexes that allow you to take membership for swimming pools and gym facilities.
+Lastly, if you are looking for a “natural” swimming pool, head outdoors to one of the rock pools you find on hikes.
 No matter what you are looking for, there is something for everyone!
 Without further ado, here are some of our favourite kid-friendly swimming pools in Hong Kong.

 Editor’s Note: The situation in Hong Kong regarding closures and restrictions on opening hours due to the coronavirus is constantly evolving.
 Though public pools have now opened, the leisure and toddler pools remain closed for now and many places have restrictions on numbers and certain areas (such as spectator stands and jacuzzis), so do check before visiting them.
 Private pools, hotels and clubhouses are open but are often allowing members only or restricting the number of guests, so please do call and check their policies before heading out.

 While many activities in Hong Kong are expensive, it’s a great relief that all public swimming pools in the city are easily accessible and affordable.